 Campus Recruiter Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) indicated that jobs for human resources specialists, which includes campus recruiters, could increase by 5% from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) indicated that jobs for human resources specialists, which includes campus recruiters, could increase by 5% (as fast as the average) from 2018-2028 (www.bls.gov).

 Campus Recruiter Education Requirements

 Human resources specialists usually need at least a bachelors degree to get hired.
 Potential majors include business management or human resources.
 Courses in undergraduate human resources programs might include training and development, labor relations, fiscal management, employee compensation, and human resources management.
 Classes in recruitment might cover topics such as interviewing skills, employee placement strategies, the selection process, and legal concerns.